What is Fabry disease?

 If you have Fabry disease, you don't have enough of an enzyme that’s needed to break down a certain type of fat in your cells.
 (An enzyme is a chemical, produced within the body, that helps this process to occur.)
 As a result, the fat builds up in your body, causing a range of symptoms.

-Fabry disease is an 'X-linked' inherited condition, which means it is passed down from your mother via the X chromosome.
-Anyone can get Fabry disease although males tend to be affected more severely than females.
+Fabry disease is an 'X-linked' condition that is usually inherited meaning that it may be passed down from your mother and/or father via an X chromosome.
+Very rarely, someone may not inherit Fabry disease but instead they may have a spontaneous genetic mutation that causes them to have the condition.
+Although both sexes can get Fabry disease, males tend to be affected more severely than females.

 What are the symptoms of Fabry disease?